anbox-cloud/discourse-docs/exp/performance.md

 Generally, applications should use the smallest suitable instance type.
 However, if you see an overall bad performance when running the application, using a more powerful instance type usually helps (even though it reduces the container density).
 As an example, consider an application that runs on an Anbox Cloud deployment that does not have any GPUs installed.
 In this case, the rendering workload is put on the CPU instead of the GPU, and if the instance type of the application does not have a sufficient number of vCPU cores, the performance of the application is impacted.
 This can show, for example, in the virtual keyboard being really slow.
 By switching to a more powerful instance type, the container density is reduced, but the performance of each application container is increased.

-<a name="container-cpu-access"></a>
+<a name="instance-cpu-access"></a>
-## Container CPU access
+## CPU access for an Anbox Cloud instance

-AMS has different modes to grant CPU access to a container.
+AMS has different modes to grant CPU access to an instance.
 The `cpu.limit_mode` configuration option can be used to change the mode.
 The possible modes are:

 * `scheduler` :

-    This mode uses the LXD [`limits.cpu.allowance`](https://documentation.ubuntu.com/lxd/en/latest/reference/instance_options/#cpu-limits) configuration option to grant a container a CPU time budget via the Linux CFS scheduler.
+    This mode uses the LXD [`limits.cpu.allowance`](https://documentation.ubuntu.com/lxd/en/latest/reference/instance_options/#cpu-limits) configuration option to grant an instance a CPU time budget via the Linux CFS scheduler.
 See [CFS Bandwidth Control](https://www.kernel.org/doc/html/latest/scheduler/sched-bwc.html) for more details.
 * `pinning` :

-   This mode uses the LXD [`limits.cpu`](https://documentation.ubuntu.com/lxd/en/latest/reference/instance_options/#cpu-limits) configuration option to pin a set of CPU cores to a container.
-LXD is responsible for allocating a specific number of cores to a container and load-balancing all running containers on all available cores.
+   This mode uses the LXD [`limits.cpu`](https://documentation.ubuntu.com/lxd/en/latest/reference/instance_options/#cpu-limits) configuration option to pin a set of CPU cores to an instance.
+LXD is responsible for allocating a specific number of cores to an instance and load-balancing all running instances on all available cores.

    Using `pinning` requires a system with [cgroup-v2](https://docs.kernel.org/admin-guide/cgroup-v2.html) enabled.
 Otherwise, limitations of [cgroup-v1](https://docs.kernel.org/admin-guide/cgroup-v1/index.html) might cause the load distribution over available CPU cores to not be optimal. [cgroup-v2](https://docs.kernel.org/admin-guide/cgroup-v2.html) is enabled by default starting with Ubuntu 22.04 and can be enabled on Ubuntu 20.04 by booting with `systemd.unified_cgroup_hierarchy=1` added to [the kernel boot parameters](https://wiki.ubuntu.com/Kernel/KernelBootParameters).